Infinite Summer (film)

 Infinite Summer (Estonian: Igavene suvi) is a 2024 science fiction thriller adventure film written, co-produced and directed by Miguel Llansó.
 A co-production between Estonia, the United States and Spain, the film stars Hannah Gross, Johanna Aurelia Rosin and Teele Kaljuvee-O'Brock.

 Synopsis

-Mia spends her summer vacation in a cabin with her best friend Grete and Sarah, with whom she has a complicated relationship.
+Mia spends her summer vacation in a cabin with Grete, her best friend, and Sarah, with whom she has a complicated relationship.
 There, they discover a mysterious young man and his exciting new approach to dating.
 Through an interactive dating app, a new reality unfolds before their eyes.